ehmicky/autoserver/docs/server/data_model/collections.md

 ```js
 { "name": "Bob" }
 ```

-are all treated the same way, and converted to the last form.

 The exception is for [`patch`](../../client/query/crud.md#patch-command) commands, where `null` is used to unset a value.